 In America, Mother’s Day was the brainstorm of Anna Jarvis in 1868.
 Jarvis wanted to establish a day where Americans would unite for peace and friendship.
 In 1868, she created a committee to establish “Mother’s Friendship Day,” a day set aside for former Civil War combatants and their families to reunite and form friendships.
 When Jarvis died, her daughter, also Anne Jarvis, took up the call.
 Anne Jarvis wanted a day to honor all moms and was upset that America’s holidays were too male dominated.
 Jarvis sponsored the first U.S. celebration of Mother’s Day at St. Andrew’s Methodist Church in Grafton, West Virginia, in the early 1900s.
 Anne Jarvis was so successful in promoting the holiday that in 1914, the U.S. Congress passed a law designating the second Sunday in May as Mother’s Day.
 President Wilson issued a proclamation that on the first Mother’s Day, Americans should show the flag in honor of those mothers whose sons had died in war.

 Mother’s Day has become a major American and commercial holiday.
 It is the third largest holiday for sending cards.
-Americans take their mothers out for brunches or lunch on Mother’s Day, and it has become a source of great wealth for the card and restaurant industries.
+Americans take their mothers out for brunches or lunch on Mother’s Day, and it has become a source of great wealth for the card, restaurant, and flower industries.
 The founder of Mother’s Day, Anne Jarvis, decried the commercialization of the holiday she championed.
-In fact, in 1948, Jarvis was arrested for disturbing the peace during a protest against Mother’s Day.
+In fact, in 1948, Jarvis was arrested for disturbing the peace during a protest against Mother’s Day!

 The Classical Historian family expresses great admiration and gratitude to all mothers.
-We see mothers as the teacher of culture, manners, standards, and morality.
+In many ways, mothers are responsible for passing on culture, manners, standards, education, and morality.
 The author of this article is the 10th of 11 children.
-He’s glad his mom didn’t stop at number 9.
+He’s glad his mom sacrificed so much to give life and love to so many.
 Thanks Mom!
-The author’s wife is the mother of seven beautiful children.
-Thank you, Zdenka!
-The author’s mother-in-law bravely raised her children as a single mom.
-Thank you Maminka!
-And we wish all moms on May 13th, and on every day, a Happy Mother’s Day!
+And we wish all moms this Sunday, a Happy Mother’s Day!